Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ```
 chroma-working-dir
 - chunk
+  - f0987c36c3b0.json
 - embed
+  - dafc7add1d21.json
 - index
+  - a4a1035d57ed.json
 - partition
+  - 36caa9b04378.json
 - upload_stage
   - e17715933baf.json
 ```
-e17715933baf.json is a json file which is appropriate for this destination connector.
-But it could very well be a .csv if the uploader is a relational database.
-Or if the destination is blob(file) storage you
+`e17715933baf.json` in the `upload_stage` is a `.json` file which is appropriate for this destination connector.
+But it could very well be a `.csv` if the uploader is a relational database.
+Or if the destination is blob(file) storage, like AWS S3, you may not need the Staging phase.
+The embed `.json` file would be uploaded directly.